- Purchase the complete Expat Arrivals London Guide (PDF)

 + PRO: Public healthcare is good and easily accessible

 The UK’s National Health Service (NHS) is considered one of the country’s greatest assets.
 Expats living in London will have access to the NHS at little to no cost.
-While patients are required to pay for certain medications, the cost of these is often subsidised and therefore work out considerably cheaper.
+While patients are required to pay for certain medications, the cost of these is often subsidised.

 - CON: Long NHS waiting lists

 Waiting lists for certain treatments in the UK are long.
 It's possible to bypass these and explore options in the private sector.
-However, private healthcare in the UK is expensive and those with any ongoing health issues or chronic illnesses should invest in a comprehensive insurance policy.
+That said, private healthcare in the UK is expensive and those with any ongoing health issues or chronic illnesses should invest in a comprehensive insurance policy.